Retrofitting Services: New Trend in Smart Manufacturing

-Retrofitting is developing at a full speed in the manufacturing industry.
+Retrofitting services are developing at a full speed in the manufacturing industry.
 As the competition in the sector is razor-thin, every way to save operational spendings is pretty valuable, so turning to implement it in a clever fashion.

-The representatives of manufacturing companies should put a tremendous effort into improving their production lines in order to optimise their production and reduce costs.
+The representatives of manufacturing companies should put a tremendous effort into improving their production lines in order to optimize their production and reduce costs.

 In this blog post, we’ve decided to have a closer look at retrofitting in smart manufacturing.
 We will try to figure out how beneficial it could be for the industry in whole, what barriers it faces while being implemented.